 Single-Stroke Pneumatic.This kind of airgun is pumped once by hand for each shot.
 Pulling the trigger releases a small spring-loaded weight which hits an air valve with a consistent velocity, releasing a measured shot of air.
 As there are few moving parts at the time of firing there is almost no recoil.
 Some strength is required to pump it.
 Pardini K58 illustrated here.

-Compressed air, or Carbon Dioxide.This uses similar firing mechanism to pneumatic, except it carries its own supply of compressed air in a cylinder, typically 2000 - 3000 p.s.i, or liquid carbon dioxide which is at a rather lower pressure.
-Compressed air is either pumped in before the match using a special stirrup pump, or decanted from a diver's SCUBA tank.
+Compressed air, or Carbon Dioxide.This uses similar firing mechanism to pneumatic, except it carries its own supply of compressed air in a cylinder, typically 200 bar (3000 p.s.i) or liquid carbon dioxide which is at a rather lower pressure.
+Compressed air is either pumped in before the match using a special stirrup pump, or more usually decanted from a diver's SCUBA tank.
 CO2 is usually decanted from the type of gas cylinder typically used in fizzy drink machines or beer kegs.
 Feinwerkbau P40 illustrated here.

 Typical compressed air target rifle